Interacting diffusions and trees of excursions: convergence and comparison: Introduction

-Our first main result (Theorem \ref{thm:convergence}) establishes convergence of $(X_t^N)_{t\geq0}$ as $N\to \infty$.
-The limiting process turns out to be a \emph{forest of (mass) excursions} started in $x(i)$, $i\in \N$.
-This forest of excursions has been constructed and analysed in \cite{Hutzenthaler2009EJP} and has been denoted as \emph{virgin island model}.
-In this model, every migrant populates a new island, similar to the infinite-allele model in which every mutation produces a new allele.
+In this paper we focus on initial configurations with bounded total mass (so that $\sum_{j=1}^N X_0^N(j)$ is $O(1)$ as $N\to\infty$).
+The main difficulty here is that the limit of $(X_t^N)_{t\geq0}$ as $N\to\infty$ was unknown so far.
+We will establish convergence of $(X_t^N)_{t\geq0}$ as $N\to\infty$ in Theorem \ref{thm:convergence} below for the case of additive $\sigma^2$.
+This is the first convergence result of the $N$-island process in case of bounded total mass (together with the concurrent preprint~\cite{DawsonGreven2011pre} of Dawson and Greven who consider interacting Wright-Fisher diffusions with selection and rare mutations).
+The limiting process turns out to be a \emph{forest of (mass) excursions} started in $x_i$, $i\in \N$.
+This forest of excursions has been constructed and analysed in \cite{Hutzenthaler2009EJP} and has been denoted as \emph{virgin island model}, see also Section~\ref{sec:vim} for a formal definition.
+In this model, every migrant populates a new island, similar to the infinite-alleles model in which every mutation produces a new allele.
 Jean Bertoin turned this idea into a {\em tree of alleles} \cite{Bertoin2010SPA} and a {\em partition into colonies} \cite{Bertoin2010AAPpre} (see also Section 7 of Pardoux and Wakolbinger (2010) for a connection with the virgin island model).
-In particular, Bertoin \cite{Bertoin2010SPA} shows in case of independent branching that the virgin island model is the diffusion approximation of a discrete mass branching process.
-In Section 2 we will review and discuss the virgin island model.
+In particular, Bertoin \cite{Bertoin2010SPA} shows in case of state-independent branching that the virgin island model is the diffusion approximation of a discrete mass branching process.